Rumpler Tropfenwagen

-The Rumpler Tropfenwagen ("Rumpler drop car", named after its raindrop shape) was a car developed by Austrian engineer Edmund Rumpler.
+The Rumpler Tropfenwagen (lit.
+'Rumpler drop car', named after its raindrop shape) was a car developed by Austrian engineer Edmund Rumpler to be streamlined with a very low drag coefficient.

+Introduced at the Berlin Motor Show in September 1921 when the AVUS opened, the tall underpowered passenger car was neither suitable for speeding runs on the AVUS circuit, nor was there any Reichsautobahn highway or paved Reichsstraße road network yet on which it could, as Grand tourer, make good use of its low drag.

+Designed with two pointed ends, with the driver sitting in center front, and passenger seats at the widest part of the body, it also pioneered Rear mid-engine, rear-wheel-drive layout with a long wheel base.
+Despite the lack of a luggage compartment the Rumpler cars were mainly used as taxis in Berlin where low drag was no benefit, but easy low entry for passengers was, as there was no drive shaft running through the cabin.
+Combined with a tall ceiling, the Rumpler taxi predates modern low-floor buses, while windscreen-less Rumpler chassis led to modern race cars, as three Benz RH Tropfenwagen raced in the 1923 Italian Grand Prix.

 The Tropfenwagen

 Aerodynamics

 Rumpler, born in Vienna, was known as a designer of aircraft when at the 1921 Berlin car show he introduced the Tropfenwagen.
 It was to be the first streamlined production car, before the Chrysler Airflow and Tatra T77.
 The Rumpler was already wind tunnel optimized at the Aerodynamics Research Institute in Göttingen and had a drag coefficient of only 0.28, a value that astonished later engineers when they tested the Tropfenwagen in the 1970s.
 This would be competitive even today.
 For comparison: the top ten most aerodynamic production cars in 2014/2015 were in the range 0.26 down to 0.19.
 The Fiat Balilla of the mid-1930s, by contrast, was rated at 0.60.
 To enable the car's aerodynamic shape, the Tropfenwagen also featured the world's first (single plane) curved windows in a production car.
 Both the windscreen and the side windows were significantly curved.

 But Rumpler wasn't the first with the idea of a streamlined car.
 At least in 1913 Castagna and Alfa Romeo built the prototype Aerodinamica with similar ideas.